How to benchmark cloud servers

-Having the servers adequately set up, you are ready to start off with the first benchmarks.
+Having the servers adequately set up, you are ready to start off with the first cloud server benchmarks.
 Continue below with instructions on how to rate the CPU and RAM performance.

 Geekbench 3 is one of the most popular cross-platform processor benchmarking tools.
 It offers a standardized scoring system that separates single-core and multicore results for better comparison.